 Find rooms ...

-- by Random: Matches players randomly.
+- Random: Matches players randomly.
 Optionally fills rooms or distributes players evenly.

-- by Listing: The lobby lists visible rooms to let players pick and join manually.
+- Listing: The lobby lists visible rooms to let players pick and join manually.

-Once setup, room states will be saved automatically for you.
+Once set up, room states will be saved automatically for you.
+To rejoin rooms: